Intense Pulsed Light IPL Treatment for Dry Eye | EyeLoveCares

 During the procedure, the area that’s being treated is first cleaned by your skin care specialist.
 Once it’s completely clean, they will rub a gel onto your skin and apply light pulses from the IPL device directly onto your skin.
 The pulses may sting a little bit, but they are not harmful.
 Your specialist will give you dark sunglasses that you’ll need to wear throughout the entire procedure to protect your eyes.

 The treatment will take up to thirty minutes, depending on which part of your body is being treated and how large the area is.
 To achieve the best results, it may be required to receive three to six treatments; these recurring treatments will be spaced about one month apart, so your skin can heal in between.
-For hair removal, six to twelve treatments are required.
+For dry eyes, people often have the procedure done a few times per year.

 What to Expect Afterward